-Railroad Park This park is west of the humpback bridge on the south side of Railroad Street between two commercial properties outside of the Town's boundaries.
-See Section 7.3 for discussion of this park. is a small parcel of land on the south side of Railroad Street between Washington Grove Lane and Hickory Road.
+Railroad Park is a small parcel of land on the south side of Railroad Street between Washington Grove Lane and Hickory Road.
 The park is owned by the town and comprised of land that was part of the original tract acquired by the Washington Grove Camp Meeting Association in 1873.
 The park, dedicated in 2003, commemorates the community's historic ties to the B&O Railroad.
 It consists of a turf lawn informally planted with small trees and shrubs.
 Salvaged railroad ties are used as retaining walls.
 See Section 7.3 for discussion of this park.

-The Dog Spot This park near the parking lot in the West woods was established to give residents a fenced dog exercise area.
+The Dog Spot

+Near the parking lot in the West Woods, the Dog Spot was established to give residents a fenced dog exercise area.
 It is an approximately 4000 square-foot oval area which allows dogs belonging to Town residents to engage in off-leash play.
 The entrance is located on the West Woods trail on the north side of the Maple Lake parking area, a few feet from the trail head.
 The exercise area is surrounded by a five-foot high chain length fence.
 A Dog Park Working Group reviewed multiple possible locations for the exercise area in 2018 and recommended the West Woods location to the Council.
 In September 2018, the Council approved the establishment of the exercise area, adopted as Resolution No. 2018-09, and developed rules and regulations governing the use of the area, adopted as Resolution No. 2018-06.

-- These parks should be maintained as open space within the Town. - For Morgan Park, extend the woodlands to the footpath running diagonally from Brown Street to Railroad Street.
-No longer needed - Survey all parks and define with standard boundary markers.
-Determine which parks should be defined by boundary markers to protect their integrity. - Park name signs (similar to the one at Zoe WadsworthPark) should be added to raise awareness of town park locations and public purpose.
+- → These parks should be maintained as open space within the Town. - → Park name signs (similar to the one at Zoe Wadsworth Park) should be added to raise awareness of town park locations and public purpose.